 Symptoms and Signs of Twitchy Cat Syndrome

 Kittens affected with hyperesthesia often have the skin on their back ripple right from the top of the shoulders down to the tail.
 Sometimes this rippling extends even up to the tip of the tail.
 This movement is evidently visible in certain cats, however, it might be difficult to spot in others.
-The most glaring signs that numerous pet owners notice, however, is their kitten jumping around suddenly and turning towards the direction of its tail as if something along that area is bothering it.
+The most glaring sign that numerous pet owners notice, however, is their kitten jumping around suddenly and turning towards the direction of its tail as if something along that area is bothering it.
 This scenario can also happen while the kitten is asleep.
 The cat could also try to bite or lick the affected location.
 Kittens plagued with hyperesthesia suffer from tail twitching, muscle twitches, and spasms.

 If a cat has FHS, it might object to or evade being touched at certain spots along its back or spine.
 The cat might chase its tail, hiss after turning towards its tail, bite itself, cry out, jump and run.
-The cat might even exhibit signs that are similar to hallucination.
+The cat might even exhibit signs that are similar to hallucinations.
 Examples of these are following movements that aren’t there and pupils might be dilated when these episodes are taking place.
 In very serious cases of FHS, some cats begin to self-mutilate by licking, chewing, biting and pulling hair out.
 Not only do these kittens suffer hair loss, but they also suffer painful skin lesions and get secondary infections from attempts to gain relief from painful sensations they might experience.

 Cats that are normally calm could exhibit aggressive behavior that is directed towards other cats or people in the household.
 In Contrast, normally aggressive cats might display increased affection that is not of their normal character.